Khendricks16/WOCC-BOT/local_required_data.md

 ```

 # Google Service Account Key #
-The JSON file containing the google service account you will use to interact with the google sheets training schedule.
-The following format should look like:
+The JSON file containing the Google service account you will use to interact with the google sheets training schedule.
+The following format should look like this:
 ```json
 {
   "type": "service_account",